Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Some people have an allergic reaction to antibiotics.
 Learn about the symptoms and the difference between allergic reactions and side effects.

 Antibiotics revolutionised medicine in the 1940s because they treated infections caused by bacteria.
-Learn how antibiotics work and what they do and don’t treat.
+Learn how antibiotics work.

 Cat and dog allergy